 The Fulani believe that it is a mark of weakness to be controlled by fear, so they seldom show fear in public.
 They also tend to hide their feelings.
 Only through songs do they express such things as love or the need for others.

 Though other people groups often look down on the Fulani and consider them a backward people, Fulani people are generally very dignified and take pride in what makes them distinct.
-They tend to be taller, slimmer and lighter complected than many of their African neighbors, who often refer to them as “white.”
+They tend to be taller, slimmer and lighter-skinned than many of their African neighbors, who often refer to them as “white.”
 Sadly, there is a great deal of animosity between the Fulani people and several other African tribes that sometimes erupts in violence.

 About the Project

 The Fulani are overwhelmingly Muslim.
 Efforts to evangelize these people have produced only a very small number of converts.
-Much prayer and intercession is still needed to bring these nomads to a saving knowledge of Jesus Christ.
+Much prayer and intercession are still needed to bring these nomads to a saving knowledge of Jesus Christ.